 However, drys also formed new groups.
-They included the Board of Temperance Strategy and the National Conference of Organizations Supporting the 18th Amendment.
+There was the powerful Board of Temperance Strategy.
+Also the mighty. the National Conference of Organizations Supporting the 18th Amendment.
 There were many local groups that sprang up.

 The Democratic Party platform in the 1932 election included an anti-Prohibition plank.
 Franklin Roosevelt ran for the presidency promising Repeal.
-It occurred The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.7 So by a three to one vote, the American people rejected Prohibition.
+The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.7 So by a three to one vote, people rejected Prohibition.
 Only one state opposed Repeal.

 The Twenty-First Amendment repealed the Eighteenth Amendment.
 Congress specifically repealed titles one and two of the Volstead Act on August 27, 1935.
 It separately repealed federal prohibition laws in DC and territories.